Klerith/metro-notifications/README-DEV.md

 5. Run the new project and test the library

+Now, every time you make a change in the library, you wont need to run the build again, it will be automatically updated.

 ### Note:

 When you finished and you wont need the library anymore, you can remove the link with the following command: